earasteh/Python-Motionplanning/README.md

 <div align="center">
 	<img src="resources/animation.gif" />
 </div>

+This project is forked from https://github.com/winstxnhdw/KinematicBicycleModel .

+Added features:
+- A 7 DoF vehicle model with Pacejka magic tire formula

+To Do:
+- Motion planning features
+  - Conformal Lattice Planner
+  - RRT*

 ## Abstract

 A python library for the Kinematic Bicycle model.
 The Kinematic Bicycle is a compromise between the non-linear and linear bicycle models for high-speed integration of the library with little configuration.